 Even when women break through and earn leadership positions, they often face an internal battle: imposter syndrome.
 In a field where they are still the minority, it’s common to feel like you don’t belong or that your success is a fluke.
 This feeling is amplified when you’re the only woman in the boardroom or on the distillery floor.
 Yet, despite these internal and external pressures, women are transforming the whiskey industry as leaders.
 They are bringing new perspectives to management, production, and marketing.
 Confronting imposter syndrome means building a strong support network, celebrating every win, and remembering that your place at the table is well-deserved.

-How Women Are Innovating Bourbon Today
+How Women Are Changing How Bourbon Is Made

 Women aren’t just rejoining the bourbon industry; they are actively redefining it from the ground up.
 Their influence is felt in every part of the process, from the first kernel of grain to the final sip from the glass.
 By bringing fresh perspectives to a traditional craft, women are pushing the boundaries of what bourbon can be, ensuring its legacy is as dynamic and resilient as the trailblazers who shape it.